HL7/davinci-ra/input/pagecontent/guidance.md

 - the evidence status dates
 - and the Clinical Data Collection Deadline

 Included with the Risk Adjustment Coding Gap Report is the ability to share the data the server has on file as Supporting Evidence for the Risk Adjustment code on the report.
 This is accomplished via the evaluatedResource element.
-The Resources specified here can include any of the US Core Resources and are expected to be things like encounters, lab results, medications, etc.  An extension (extension-groupReference) has been added to this element and  will indicate which Risk Adjustment Code(s) that a a specific Resource supports.
+The Resources specified here can include any of the US Core Resources and are expected to be things like encounters, lab results, medications, etc.  An extension (ra-groupReference) has been added to this element and  will indicate which Risk Adjustment Code(s) that a a specific Resource supports.
 All Resources referenced by the evaluatedResource element SHALL be returned in the [$report] Bundle

 Multiple reports can be generated for a single patient if more than one Risk Adjustment Model applies.
 Also if a group of patients are specified as an input to the operation, one Risk Adjustment Coding Gap Report will be returned for each patient for each Risk Adjustment Model that applies.
 For example, if you submit a Patient Group as input to the [$report] and three patients are in the group where two Risk Adjustment Model applies to all three and all three have Risk Adjustment Codes that apply (1-many), you will get back six Risk Adjustment Coding Gap Reports.